 You should change your toothbrush on a regular basis.
 Many of us don’t change our toothbrush – I’m guilty as well – until the bristles are worn out.

 Studies show that an exposed toothbrush is subjected to multiple airborne and surface microbes.
-Your toothbrush is at risk for contamination if stored in a shared holder or cup with other brushes, enclosed in a plastic cap that can breed germs, or stored in close proximity to a toilet that can spread E. coli and other harmful bacteria.
+Studio Dental in Richmond TX specialists believe your toothbrush is at risk for contamination if stored in a shared holder or cup with other brushes, enclosed in a plastic cap that can breed germs, or stored in close proximity to a toilet that can spread E. coli and other harmful bacteria.

 Is your toothbrush a lightning rod for germs in your bathroom?

 We asked a dentist from https://www.dentistsperth.net.au/, for advice on one of the most common preventive oral care devices ever invented, your toothbrush!

 How often should you change your toothbrush?